 No compromise was in sight but what did happen next was better.

-When Kelly took some time to reflect on her beliefs, she saw that she had carried the idea from childhood that she needed to be taken care of by a man (first her father, then Fred) and that she couldn’t take care of herself financially.
+When Kelly took some time to reflect on her thinking and beliefs, she saw that she had carried the idea from childhood that she needed to be taken care of by a man (first her father, then Fred) and that she couldn’t take care of herself financially.